KorenP1/SuperDush-Gambler/README.md

 # MineSweeper Gambling Game

-In order to run you need to have running postgres db \
+In order to run the game you need to have running postgres db \
 You can run it by this command: \
 `docker run -it --rm --name postgres -e POSTGRES_PASSWORD=password -p 5432:5432 docker.io/postgres`